burgreen/stack-gcc/README.md

 ./scripts/install-gcc.sh
 ```

-This will install around xx software packages.
+This will install around 33 software packages, including 8 packages installed by the new gcc compiler.
+This can be confirmed via executing `spack find`.